Nexus-Mods/NexusMods.MnemonicDB/docs/IndexFormat.md

 ## Index Format

 The index format of the framework will look familiar to those who have used similar databases like Datomic or Datahike.
-Since MneumonicDB is based on RocksDB, most of the complexity of handling the index is abstracted away.
+Since MnemonicDB is based on RocksDB, most of the complexity of handling the index is abstracted away.
 Values are stored in several "Column Families" which are RocksDB's way of storing data in separate files or partitions.
 The tuples are stored exclusively in the key of the store, and the value is always empty.
 All the indexes store exactly the same format of key layouts, and only the sorting logic of each index is different.